jncraton/test-clips/readme.md

 Acknowledgement
 ---------------

-Most content is taken from [here](https://media.xiph.org/video/derf/)
+Most content is taken from the permissively licensed or public domain content [here](https://media.xiph.org/video/derf/).